 Rob enjoys volunteering for Rebuilding Together Pittsburgh, playing hockey and golf, and spending time with his wife, Kortney.

 “My favorite place is the hockey rink.
 They say you should find work and life balance, a place to go, a hobby to enjoy.
-For me, it is the rink where I skate with friends, enjoy the camaraderie of good-natured competition, and maybe even score a goal every once in a while.”
+For me, it is the rink where I skate with friends, enjoy the camaraderie of good-natured competition, and maybe even score a goal occasionally.”

-Kristy attended Penn State University, where she studied accounting and finance.
-For the past 10 years, Kristy has worked in the manufacturing, hospitality and non-profit sectors, providing administration and support services.
+Kristy attended The Pennsylvania State University, where she studied accounting and finance.
+Kristy offers experience in the manufacturing, hospitality and non-profit sectors, providing administration and support services.

 Joining Margittai Architects in September 2017, Kristy provides administration, financial and marketing support for the office.

-A Pittsburgh native who recently returned to the area, Kristy enjoys spending time with her family and volunteering in her community.
+A Pittsburgh native who returned to the area in 2016, Kristy enjoys spending time with her family and volunteering in her community.

 Rescued from Humane Animal Rescue by the Margittai Family, Jadie serves as the official greeter and squirrel watcher at Margittai Architects.
-She appreciates the design of the office as it allows her to run from the front to the back of the building with her canine buddy, ‘Tuesday’, and visit her co-workers to beg for treats, take naps under their desks and lick their legs.
+She appreciates the design of the office as it allows her to run from the front to the back of the building with her canine buddies, visit her co-workers to beg for treats, take naps under their desks and demand belly rubs.
 She also is very experienced at reminding her owner, Peter Margittai, to leave at the end of the day, by nudging him at his work desk until he looks at his watch and realizes that he is late to go home for dinner with his family.

 “Woof.” (interpretation: “Squirrel?”)